Bottom-up Analysis of Ro-Vibrational Helical Dichroism: Abstract

 \section{Abstract}

-Helical dichroism (HD) is a proposed method for the resolution of molecular chirality, employing the orbital angular momentum (OAM) of light.
-Going beyond the conventional assumptions about~HD, this work proposes a rigid theoretical framework for the analysis of the HD, based on molecular symmetries and rotational eigenstates.
-We derive the rotational selection rules, which clearly establish that HD only emerges from the spin-orbit coupling of light, even for beams without far-field OAM.
-Our findings refine the conditions for observing HD, shedding light on the outcome of prior experiments and guiding future designs for chiral sensing using structured light.
+We present a general theoretical framework for helical dichroism (HD), establishing an explicit link between chiral resolution and orbital angular momentum (OAM) exchange in light–matter interaction.
+Tracing microscopic mechanisms of the OAM transfer, we derive rotational selection rules, which establish that HD emerges only from the spin–orbit coupling of light, even for beams without the far-field OAM.
+Our findings refine the conditions for observing HD, provide a tool to re-examine the outcome of prior experiments, and guide future designs for chiral sensing with structured light.

 Many biologically and chemically important molecules exist as chiral pairs -- two non-superimposable mirror versions called enantiomers.
 The ability to separate the enantiomers is essential for the pharmaceutical and agrochemical industries \cite{MAIER2001}.
 This is perhaps best illustrated by the methamphetamine molecule, whose R-enantiomer is an effective nasal decongestant, while its S-enantiomer is a psychoactive drug that fuels addiction epidemics~\cite{barkholtz2023}.
 The high economic relevance has driven research on the asymmetric synthesis of chiral molecules,~e.g.,~via an enantioselective or bio-catalysis or by employing chiral auxiliaries \cite{Brown1989}.
 However, these advanced synthesis techniques require further refinement and the assessment of enantiomeric purity by enantio-selective processes.
 This next step, while essential, is still technically challenging.
 Existing chemical techniques each present their own challenges, ranging from high cost and time consumption to limited applicability and reliability \cite{qian2023}.
 Here, we address an alternative, chemical-physics perspective, aiming to assess enantiomeric purity through light–matter interactions.
 Owing to rapid advances in optical physics \cite{Koch2019}, this approach promises a cost-effective and highly controllable avenue for chiral discrimination.